You Belong with Me: Accolades and retrospective reviews

 "You Belong with Me" appeared on some all-time rankings.
 It was ranked among the greatest songs of the 2000s decade by CMT (number eight) and VH1 (number 50).
 Billboard ranked the chorus of "You Belong with Me" the 20th-greatest in "100 Greatest Choruses of the 21st Century" (2017), saying: "There were about a dozen moments ... you could point to as proof that Taylor Swift would one day become the biggest pop star in the world, but maybe none bigger than the immaculate chorus of ["You Belong With Me"]."
 The magazine also ranked the track at number 42 on its list of "The 500 Best Pop Songs" (2023) and said "the memorable lyrical passages ... and nuanced vocal runs ... have allowed the song to stand the test of time".
 "You Belong with Me" ranked first on Teen Vogues "91 Best Songs About Unrequited Love" (2020).

-Some feminist authors regarded "You Belong with Me" as antifeminist or slut-shaming, citing the lyrics contrasting Swift's character in T-shirts and the antagonist girlfriend in short skirts as an act of belittling other women to win men's attention.
+Some feminist authors regarded "You Belong with Me" as antifeminist or slut-shaming, naming the lyrics contrasting Swift's character in T-shirts and the antagonist girlfriend in short skirts as an act of belittling other women to win men's attention.
 (Note: As discussed in The Washington Post, The A.V.
-Club, and MTV) Sady Doyle deemed the song a "triumph of girl-on-girl sexism" that promotes "moral superiority and '50's-style coy submissiveness", and Lauren Michele Jackson regarded it as a "bouncy jaunt through the valley of 'me versus those other girls'".
+Club, and MTV News) Sady Doyle deemed the song a "triumph of girl-on-girl sexism" that promotes "moral superiority and '50's-style coy submissiveness", and Lauren Michele Jackson regarded it as a "bouncy jaunt through the valley of 'me versus those other girls'".
 In Vulture, Nate Jones said the song, alongside other contemporaneous releases by Swift, was made to appeal to a conservative, red-state audience.
 In defense of the song, Emily St. James from Vox said the antifeminist interpretations ignore Swift's willingness to "play both women" in the dichotomy of "good-hearted girls next door pining away for cute boys who fell for cheerleader jezebels", and that the song "thrives on earnest vulnerability and raw emotionality".